wakatime/wakatime-blog/posts/29-creating-invoices-with-flockabilling.md

 - Team groups (group wakatime accounts)
 - Notify contact that an invoice has been created

-We would love to hear you're feedback on how we can make FlockaBilling work to fit your needs for invoicing.
+We would love to hear your feedback on how we can make FlockaBilling work to fit your needs for invoicing.
 Just drop us a line in the comments and we will reply.

 [flockabilling]: http://invoate.com/platforms/flockabilling